A Guide to the Stunning, Scandalous Swedish Royal Family

 Keystone-France/Gamma-Keystone via Getty Images

 Reminiscent of what Britain's Prince Charles is facing now, as a future king who never particularly endeared himself to the people, King Carl XVI has said that he never felt fully embraced by the Swedish people until he was in middle age.
-In the 1980s, for instance, he provoked anger in his own country and next door when he publicly slammed the Norwegian prime minister over the cruel practice of seal hunting--considered a misstep since the royal family doesn't have
+In the 1980s, for instance, he provoked anger in his own country and next door when he publicly slammed the Norwegian prime minister over the cruel practice of seal hunting—though international outrage at the time did result in Norway banning the killing of baby seals for a year.
+(The European Union banned the trade of seal products in 2009, pretty much killing the market.)

-He had a string of girlfriends, liked sports cars and made no pains to not act like a wealthy, privileged playboy.
-A dyslexic, he struggled in school but studied finance and economics and, as an avid outdoorsman, he developed a lifelong interest in environmental issues.
+Carl had a string of girlfriends, liked sports cars and made no pains to not act like a wealthy, privileged playboy.
+He struggled with dyslexia in school but studied finance and economics and, as an avid outdoorsman, he developed a lifelong interest in environmental issues.
 He met his future wife, German-Brazilian Silvia Sommerlath, a former flight attendant and trained interpreter, during the 1972 Summer Olympics in Munich, where she was working as an educational host.
 They just "clicked," the king said later.

 ABBA performed at a gala in their honor the night before the glamorous couple's wedding on June 19, 1976.
 Queen Silvia was the first Swedish queen to have had a professional career before becoming a royal.